10 Really Surprising Things That Can Hurt Your Credit Score

 Don’t make a late payment.
 Don’t allow an account to go into collections.
 Avoid tax liens, bankruptcies and foreclosures.

 And of course, paying off credit card debt should be one of your top financial priorities.
-(To find out your other top financial priorities, use this simple tool.)

 But there are also lesser-known ways you could unintentionally damage your credit score.